Reducing methane emissions

 Oil and Gas Methane Partnership 2.0

-In 2022, Devon joined the Oil and Gas Methane Partnership 2.0 (OGMP 2.0), a multi-stakeholder partnership to improve the accuracy and transparency of methane emissions reporting in the oil and gas sector.
+Devon is a member of the Oil and Gas Methane Partnership 2.0 (OGMP 2.0), a multistakeholder partnership to improve the accuracy and transparency of methane emissions reporting in the oil and gas sector.
 OGMP 2.0 is a voluntary, public-private partnership between the United Nations Environment Programme, the European Commission, the Environmental Defense Fund and over 80 oil and gas companies aimed at minimizing methane emissions from global oil and gas operations.
 Its work has helped to raise awareness of methane emissions and contributed to the growing priority of mitigation activities.

 OGMP 2.0 is the only comprehensive measurement-based reporting framework covering all material sources of methane emissions from both operated and non-operated assets across all segments of the value chain.